AVOW

-AVOW is a German company that specializes in acquiring new users for app developers and brands.
-AVOW has partnerships with global mobile OEMs such as Xiaomi, Huawei, Samsung, Vivo, OPPO, OnePlus, and realme.
+AVOW is a German company that specializes in acquiring new users for mobile app developers and brands.
+AVOW has partnerships with global mobile OEMs such as Samsung, Xiaomi, Huawei, Vivo, OPPO, OnePlus, realme, Transsion, Itel, Tecno and Infinix.

 History

 AVOW was founded in 2018 in Berlin.
-It offers access to more than 1.5 Billion daily active users and is able to generate over 6 Million Monthly App Installs.
+It offers access to more than 1.5 billion daily active users and is able to generate over 10 million monthly app installs.

-On 30 November 2020, AVOW announced a partnership with Xiaomi, in which they became a key marketing partner of Xiaomi outside of China.
+On 30 November 2020, AVOW announced a partnership with Xiaomi, in which they became a marketing partner of Xiaomi outside of China.
 In April 2021, the company announced a partnership with another Chinese smartphone producer, OPPO.

 In 2021 AVOW partnered with the smartphone brand Vivo with more than 400 million active users worldwide, and with Huawei.

 In July 2022, Huawei Mobile Services and Kumu announced a collaborative partnership via AVOW.

 In October 2022, Xiaomi made AVOW its official core agency for the EMEA, Southeast Asia, and LATAM regions.
+In May 2023, Xiaomi appointed AVOW as its official core agency for India.

+In August 2023, AVOW launched "AVOW Intelligence", a tool for media buying with mobile OEMs.

+In October 2023, AVOW was named as the Gold Agency for Transsion Mobile Internet, and their ad platform Eagllwin.
+This partnership also made AVOW the debut Transsion Mobile Internet partner in Indonesia.

+In May 2024, AVOW partnered with the founders of GameBake to form a new company called KYLN, a multi-channel distribution platform for game and app developers.

+In June 2024, AVOW was chosen as Samsung's key partner for Galaxy Store inventory sales in Europe.

+In May 2025, AVOW received the New Market Development Award from Xiaomi during the MAU Vegas conference in Las Vegas.

+In July 2025, AVOW announced a global partnership with HONOR, bringing app distribution to all HONOR devices worldwide.
+In October 2025, AVOW was presented with the Global Best Support Partner award by HONOR at the HONOR Global Developer Conference.